orbisgis/h2gis/docs/dev/ST_Graph.md

                         ('LINESTRING (1 0.1, 1 1)', 'road4'),
                         ('LINESTRING (2 0.05, 2 1)', 'road5');

--- This test shows that nodes within a tolerance of 0.05 of each other -- are considered to be a single node.
-Note, however, that edge -- geometries are left untouched.
+-- This example shows that coordinates within a tolerance of 0.05 of -- each other are considered to be a single node.
+Note, however, that -- edge geometries are left untouched.
 SELECT ST_Graph('test', 'road', 0.05);
 -- Answer: true